KhalilKhani/DotNetCleanSample/readme.md

 Test-Driven Development (**TDD**),
 And Command and Query Responsibility Segregation (**CQRS**) principles.

-It uses
+It uses:
 **SpecFlow** for BDD,
 **Selenium** for end to end tests,
 **xUnit** for unit tests,
-And **Testcontainers** for throwaway instances of DataBase,
+And **Testcontainers** for throwaway instances of database,

 ## Model
 The project uses the following model:
 ```csharp
 public class Customer {
     public string FirstName { get; set; }